 - Hysterosalpingography (HSG)

-- is the most important test to check the permeability of the tubes.
+- is the most important test to check the patency of the tubes.
 It consists of injecting a contrast dye through the cervix to observe its trajectory towards the tubes as x-ray pictures are taken.
-If there is any obstruction, the contrast dye will become trapped and cause the tube to distention.
+If there is any obstruction, the contrast dye will become trapped and cause distention of the tube.

 - Hysterosalpingosonography (HSSG)

 - is an improved version of the previous HSG.
-Here, a saline solution or foaming gel is used to inject it through the cervix instead of the contrast dye.
+Here, a saline solution or foaming gel is injected through the cervix instead of the contrast dye.
 In addition, the use of x-rays is replaced by routine transvaginal ultrasound.
-To make the HSSG, you can use the ExEm Foam Kit..

-- is a surgical intervention in which two small incisions are made under the navel and a camera is introduced that allows the tubes to be observed from the abdominal cavity, as well as their relationship with the rest of the structures of the reproductive system.
-It is usually done in case of suspicion of endometriosis or any adhesion that can be removed at the same time.
+- is a surgical intervention in which two small incisions are made under the navel and a camera is introduced that allows observation of the tubes and their relationship with the rest of the structures of the reproductive system, from the abdominal cavity.

 However, laparoscopy is usually only performed in cases of suspected endometriosis, adhesions or other abnormalities that can be surgically corrected at the same time.